ma-jetteleger/Toggle/Process/Journal.md

 I won't do the whole exhaustive thing, I computed just the amount of possible levels (every possible configuration of toggle states and target schemes for each square + every possible solutions for every possible configuration) and it was in the trillions, and this is just with the basic features of the game.
 It doesn't make sense to store/iterate through/sift through that amount of data at any point.

 The easier version of this is to still keep the random/brute force level generation algorithm and run it repetitively, storing the valid levels in a file, and pulling from those already validated levels in that file when it's not possible to generate a valid one at runtime.

+## 2024-10-24

+Enforcing consistency in the level generation algorithm turned out to be a really challenging technical hurdle.
+I really focused on this issue because I felt like progression, extra features and visual/experiential polishing was secondary to a consistent goal.

+Having to fix this issue instead on working on expanding the design of the game really made me reflect on my priorities as far as which features the end-version of the game will include.
+In the beginning of the project, I was thinking about all these possible features and how they might make the game more fun, more challenging, longer and more interesting.
+Being in the weeds on the technical side of the game helped me gain perspective and re-scope the project.

+Well, re-scoping is not exactly easy and done, but I know that I'll prioritize teaching the game through a intelligent progression through the available features first, then maybe add a feature or two (Not the ones that are about more than arrows and toggles.
+Maybe cascading toggles, maybe distance toggles, maybe adding squares in 2D space).
+My intuition is that the decision to include extra "maybe" features should be based on which features are already partially supported in the current system, as opposed to the ones requiring a brand new system or the complicated transformation of one.

+I'd also like to take the time to reflect on minimalism more generally, outside of very specific and concrete applications in this game.

+...